Imagine with me for a moment that you’re a 200-pound man, and you decide to start your day with breakfast at Starbucks.

 - Take your bodyweight and multiply by 8-10 — if you’re super sedentary during the day, start with 8; if you’re on your feet all day, use 10 — this is your starting calorie goal.

-- If you weigh 180 pounds or less, consume 150g of protein per day; if you weigh 200 pounds or more, consume 185g of protein a day; you would then take that protein number, multiply by 4 (for the calories per gram of protein), and subtract that number for your calorie goal.
+- If you weigh 180 pounds or less, consume 150g of protein per day; weigh 200 pounds or more, consume 185g of protein a day; you would then take that protein number, multiply by 4 (for the calories per gram of protein), and subtract that number for your calorie goal.

 - After subtracting your protein calories from your TOTAL calorie goal, the number you have left is what you can use to determine your carbs and fats